tomdyson/wagalytics/README.md

 # Wagtail Analytics

 This module provides a simple dashboard of Google Analytics data, integrated into the Wagtail admin UI.
+Tested on Wagtail 1.3.

 ![Screenshot](screenshot.png)